gogins/csound-extended-node/README.md

 ## License

-csound-node-extended is copyright (c) 2021 by Michael Gogins and other contributors to the csound-node-extended repository.
+csound-extended-node is copyright (c) 2021 by Michael Gogins and other contributors to the csound-node-extended repository.

-csound-node-extended is free software; you can redistribute it and/or modify them under the terms of the GNU Lesser General Public License as published by the Free Software Foundation; either version 2.1 of the License, or (at your option) any later version.
+csound-extended-node is free software; you can redistribute it and/or modify them under the terms of the GNU Lesser General Public License as published by the Free Software Foundation; either version 2.1 of the License, or (at your option) any later version.